SirDap/tripodvideoninja/_posts/2020-03-15-missing-checksums-with-synology-b2-cloud-sync.markdown

 ### Design "Feature"

-Not knowing this limitation was my mistake, as I did not understand the [Cloud Sync documentation]() thoroughly beforehand.
+Not knowing this limitation was my mistake, as I did not understand the Cloud Sync documentation[^3] thoroughly beforehand.

 > With **Enable advanced consistency check** ticked, Cloud Sync compares the hash (in addition to file size and last modified time) of each file between the public cloud and the NAS to enhance the integrity check of the sync results.
 This will require more time and system resources, and depends on the public clouds' support for advanced attributes.
 Please refer to the bottom of the page for more information.